llcawc/board/readme.md

 # Board - starter template for the front-end

-_Version 0.0.1 Date 24.01.05_
+_Version 0.0.1 Date 24.01.07_

 Starter uses Gulp as dependencies for front-end's works.
 For multi page development used PUG templating language.
 On board: [PUG](https://pugjs.org/api/getting-started.html) Templates, [TailwindCSS](https://github.com/tailwindlabs/tailwindcss) and import suntax on base [PostCSS](https://github.com/postcss/postcss) witch Autoprefixer and minify plugins.
 Also used [Rollup](https://github.com/rollup/rollup) witch JSON plugins.
 Minify scripts: [Terser](https://github.com/terser/terser).
 Minify image: [Imagemin](https://github.com/imagemin/imagemin).
 Added a gulp script that allows you to embed the script and style in html.

 ## Getting started

-Install the [node](https://nodejs.org) and the [npm](https://www.npmjs.com/) package manager, clone this repository in project folder and type this command into the wsl or mac terminal:
+Install the [node](https://nodejs.org) and the npm package manager, clone this repository in project folder and type this command into the wsl or mac terminal:

 ```
 npm install